 Main Learning Objectives

-The ongoing study and practice of arithmetic continues, and students practice the manipulation of fractions in all four processes.
+The ongoing study and practice of arithmetic continue, and students practice the manipulation of fractions in all four processes.
 Students begin working arithmetically with fractions.

-The fourth grade curriculum inaugurates historical study with local and regional history, helping confirm in the students a strong sense of place and giving them tools that that will help them to read maps of unknown places in years to come.
+The fourth-grade curriculum inaugurates historical study with local and regional history, helping confirm in the students a strong sense of place and giving them tools that will help them to read maps of unknown places in years to come.

 As in the early grades, art permeates all lessons of the year.
 Children continue to develop their skills with pencil, crayon, and paint.
 Modeling continues, and the work in form drawing continues, becoming more intricate as the students create dimension with line, recreating designs from the Celtic tradition (Celtic knots).

 Students continue with story and verse to build vocabulary and power of expression in Spanish and German, and the work begins to include a study of grammar, looking at parts of speech and verb tenses.
 Both Spanish and German develop a dramatic production for presentation at the University of Arizona Language Fair.

 Work with fiber arts continues in this year.
 Students work cross-stitch embroidery, creating pieces, which they use in hand sewing projects to make a useful item such as a bookmark, pillow or small bag.
 Lessons in gardening continue in the biodynamic farm, River Road Gardens, on the school campus.

 The class teacher leads the children to harmony and the singing of parts as they begin to explore the singing of rounds, continuing as well the classwork with the wooden flute.
 A specialty teacher introduces the students to stringed instruments, leading to stringed instrument ensembles.